Search

 Hotels

-It is standard to to leave ₡500 or $1 USD per drink for the hotel bartenders.
-Also, leave around $1 USD per day for the maids, and either $0.50 – $1 per bag if anyone has helped with your luggage, depending on how far they carried them.
+It is standard to leave $1 USD per drink for the hotel bartenders.
+Also, leave around $1 per day for the maids and at least $1 per bag if anyone has helped with your luggage, depending on how far they carried it.

 Taxis

-It is customary to tip the taxi driver around ₡500 – ₡2500 ($1 – $5 USD) depending on the distance.
-For short journeys it is perfectly fine to round up or tell the driver that they can keep the change.
+It is customary to tip the taxi driver around $5 depending on the distance.
+For short journeys, it is perfectly fine to round up or tell the driver that they can keep the change.

 Tour Guides

 You should always tip any tour guides for their service, especially if they did a good job.
 The size of the group will depend on how much you would tip.
-The total tip amount for an average to large group tour is around ₡2500 or $5 per person.
-For a small group tour, expect to give a tip of ₡5000 or $10 per person, and for a private tour, tip around ₡7500 – ₡10000 or $15 – $20 per person.
+The total tip amount for an average to large group tour is around $5 per person.
+For a small group tour, expect to give a tip of $10 per person, and for a private tour, tip around $20 per person.

 Bargaining & discounts